 Troopers who graduate from the Academy receive 23 semester hours toward an A.A.S.
 Degree in Criminal Justice from Columbus State Community College.
 These 23 credit hours are free.
 A transcript of the 23 credits, plus any other credits earned, will be available to the student upon the completion of at least one additional Columbus State Community College credit course.

 Yes.
-The recruitment ride-along program is an informational experience which places prospective applicants with a working trooper for a pre-selected amount of time.
+The recruitment ride-a-long program is an informational experience which places prospective applicants with a working trooper for a pre-selected amount of time.
 The participant will observe the trooper’s operations to help them better understand police practices and aspects of traffic safety while assisting them in making an informed decision about a potential career.
-If interested in the Ride-A-Long program, a prospective applicant will need a recommendation of participation by the school/program director before contacting their local patrol post to apply for consideration.
+There are two ride-a-long programs: one for applicants that have completed the background phase of the hiring process and a second for students that are currently enrolled in a criminal justice program.
+If interested in the second program, a prospective applicant will need a recommendation of participation by the program director before contacting their local patrol post to apply for consideration.

 Can I have tattoos?

 The Ohio State Highway Patrol has an appearance standards policy that includes information to address tattoos and body art.
 The policy reads "All uniformed employees, shall not have any visible tattoos, brandings, or body art while wearing any class of issued uniform.
 Optional wear uniform items or any other item that would cover/conceal a visible tattoo, branding, or body art may not be used in order to comply with the standard.”
-Applicants who have tattoos or body art that fit these criteria will be required to have them removed in order to continue in the application process.
-No employee shall have intentional modification to any area of the body visible in any class of issued uniform or attire while on duty.
+Applicants who have tattoos or body art that fit these criteria will be required to have them removed prior to the completion of the background phase in order to continue in the application process.
+Applicants can then begin the application process only if they are willing to have tattoos removed.

 I was in the military.
 Can I apply my military time to my retirement with the Ohio State Highway Patrol?